leshill/firebase-authn-authz-tutorial/README.src.md

-**Security Caveat:** By having the current user in the Redux store, the app can easily determine the authentication and authorization status of the user and use that to show the appropriate user interface.
-You should not depend on it for other security concerns as all code in browsers is easily subverted.
+**Security Caveat:** By having the current user in the Redux store, the app can easily determine the authentication and authorization status of the user and use that data to show the appropriate user interface.
+You should not depend on it for other security concerns as code in the browser is easily subverted.
 The tutorial will cover more of this later.

 # Making it nicer: persisting the current user with local storage